-These summer writing interventions are designed to help you with those students that require a little prompting during writing.
+These summer writing interventions are designed to help students who need help when beginning their writing.

-We love when kids are given the opportunity to be real authors during writing workshop.
+We love when kids have the opportunity to be real authors during writing workshop.
 So many children thrive when given blank books and the freedom to write as they choose.

 There is also a second, smaller download.
 This second download contains word cards for the first 100 Fry words.
-They are designed to match the seasonal word cards within the larger collection.
+They will match the seasonal word cards within the larger collection.

 In creating this set, our goal has been to give you a selection of possibilities.

-Within this spring writing interventions collection you will find:
+Within this summer writing interventions collection you will find: